hanabi/hanabi.github.io/Reference.md

 * The "problem" in The *Hidden Patch Finesse* is not known to person who is patching - they just blind-play and everything works out.
 * But what if a *Layered Finesse* occurs that targets a card in someone's hand that is behind an unplayable card, and the other copy of the *Finesse* target is in the trash?
 In this example, everyone knows exactly who the *Layered Finesse* is on, and everyone knows that a misplay will certainly occur.
-* In this situation, if the "problem" card is exactly one away from playable, then it is known to be a *Patch Finesse*.
+* In this situation, if the "problem" card is exactly one-away from playable, then it is known to be a *Patch Finesse*.
 * For example, in a 5-player game:
   * All of the 2's are played on the stacks.
   * Red 3 is in the discard pile.